Lenkis1567/Lenkis1567/README.md

 # Hi!
-Just tryin to explore GitHub.
+Just trying to explore GitHub.
 ## Will update the file as soon as I feel more confident it what I'm doing here.

 But now just few notes